 - Benefits and other changes in policy reserves.
-Benefits and other changes in policy reserves consist primarily of benefits paid, interest accretion expense and other reserve activity related to current claims, as well as future policy benefits on insurance and investment products for long-term care insurance, life insurance, fixed and variable annuities, and claim costs incurred related to mortgage insurance products. - Liability remeasurement (gains) losses.
-Liability remeasurement (gains) losses represent changes to the net premium ratio for actual versus expected experience and updates to cash flow assumptions used to measure long-duration traditional and limited-payment insurance contracts. - Changes in fair value of market risk benefits and associated hedges.
-Changes in fair value of market risk benefits and associated hedges consist of fair value changes of market risk benefits (other than changes attributable to instrument-specific credit risk), net of changes in the fair value of non-qualified derivative instruments associated with our market risk benefits. - Interest credited.
+Benefits and other changes in policy reserves consist primarily of benefits paid, interest accretion expense, and other reserve activity related to future policy benefits for long-term care insurance, life insurance, and fixed and variable annuities, and claim costs incurred related to mortgage insurance products. - Liability remeasurement (gains) losses.
+Liability remeasurement (gains) losses represent changes to the net premium ratio for actual variances from expected experience and updates to cash flow assumptions used to measure long-duration traditional and limited-payment insurance contracts.

+- Changes in fair value of market risk benefits and associated hedges.
+Changes in fair value of market risk benefits and associated hedges consist of fair value changes of market risk benefits (other than changes attributable to instrument-specific credit risk), net of changes in the fair value of non-qualified derivative instruments that support our market risk benefits. - Interest credited.
 Interest credited represents interest credited on behalf of policyholder and contractholder general account balances. - Acquisition and operating expenses, net of deferrals.
 Acquisition and operating expenses, net of deferrals, represent costs and expenses related to the acquisition and ongoing maintenance of insurance and investment contracts, including commissions, policy issuance expenses and other underwriting and general operating costs.
 These costs and expenses are net of amounts that are capitalized and deferred, which are costs and expenses that are related directly to the successful acquisition of new or renewal insurance policies and investment contracts, such as first-year commissions in excess of ultimate renewal commissions and other policy issuance expenses.
-We allocate corporate expenses to each of our operating segments using various methodologies. - Amortization of deferred acquisition costs and intangibles.
-Amortization of deferred acquisition costs ("DAC") and intangibles consists primarily of the amortization of acquisition costs that are capitalized, present value of future profits and capitalized software. - Interest expense.
-Interest expense represents interest related to our borrowings that are incurred at Genworth Holdings or Enact Holdings, and certain reinsurance arrangements being accounted for as deposits. - Provision (benefit) for income taxes.
-We tax our businesses at the U.S. corporate federal income tax rate of 21%.
+We allocate certain corporate expenses to each of our segments using various methodologies. - Amortization of deferred acquisition costs and intangibles.
+Amortization of deferred acquisition costs ("DAC") and intangibles consists primarily of the amortization of capitalized acquisition costs, present value of future profits and capitalized software. - Interest expense.
+Interest expense primarily represents interest incurred on borrowings of Genworth Holdings and Enact Holdings. - Provision (benefit) for income taxes.
+We allocate tax to our businesses at the U.S. corporate federal income tax rate of 21%.
 Each segment is then adjusted to reflect the unique tax attributes of that segment, such as permanent differences between U.S. GAAP and tax law.
 The difference between the consolidated provision for income taxes and the sum of the provision for income taxes in each segment is reflected in Corporate and Other. - The effective tax rates disclosed herein are calculated using whole numbers.
-As a result, the percentages shown may differ from an effective tax rate calculated using rounded numbers. - Net income from continuing operations attributable to noncontrolling interests.
-Net income from continuing operations attributable to noncontrolling interests represents the portion of income from continuing operations in a subsidiary attributable to third parties.
+As a result, the percentages shown may differ from an effective tax rate calculated using rounded numbers. - Net income attributable to noncontrolling interests.
+Net income attributable to noncontrolling interests represents third-party ownership interests in income of Enact Holdings, a consolidated subsidiary of Genworth Financial.